-(f) Transporters must use the value derived under 3.5(e) to accurately purchase gas and report this to the Authority and Users.

-3.6 For the purpose of calculating an independent estimate of shrinkage, as detailed within 3.5, the CDSP, on behalf of the UNCC and in line with the Framework for the Appointment of the independent Shrinkage Expert document, shall procure the role of the Independent Shrinkage Expert."
+- (ef) Transporters must use the value derived under 3.5(e) to accurately-purchase gas to cover the ISC and report this to the Authority and Users. - 3.6 For the purpose of calculating an independent estimate of shrinkage, as detailed within 3.5, the CDSP, on behalf of the UNCC and in line with the Framework for the Appointment of the independent Shrinkage Expert document, shall procure the role of the Independent Shrinkage Expert." - "6.
+Independent Shrinkage Expert: 6.1 Parties must adhere to the stipulations of the Framework for - the Appointment of an Independent Shrinkage Expert.

-"6.
-Independent Shrinkage Expert: 6.1 Parties must adhere to the stipulations of the Framework for Independent of an independent Shrinkage Expert.
-Where requested to by the Independent Shrinkage Expert.
+6.2 Where requested to by the Independent Shrinkage Expert, all parties must comply with requests for data.

-equests for data.
 Any non-compliances will be escalated to the UNCC who may escalate to the Authority asappropriate".
 Deleted: if